R-a-y-Zhang/scout/git.md

 staged, you would run ```git commit -m <short-commit-message> -m <long-commit-message>```.
 The short commit message is a very short description of what you did like "Fix feature X", "Remove X", etc. The long commit message you can go into a more in-depth overview into what you did.
-Proper etiquette is to include both. **COMMIT OFTEN!**.
-Also, standard practice is to use present, imperative tense in your commit messages.
+Proper etiquette is to include both. **COMMIT OFTEN!** Also, standard practice is to use present, imperative tense in your commit messages.

 After you commit, it is time to **push** your code to the remove host repo.
 To do this,